opencast/opencast/docs/guides/admin/docs/upgrade.md

 - Set `Search` as service and submit
 - The logs should show the status of the index rebuild

+## Configuration changes

+For the new admin-UI to work for non-admin users, access has to be granted for the assets directory in `etc/security/mh_default_org.xml`.
+Make sure the changes from [#5937](https://github.com/opencast/opencast/pull/5937/files) are applied to your local config file.

 ## API Changes